Kidnapped in New York

-Kidnapped in New York is a 1914 American silent short drama film starring Barney Gilmore.
+Kidnapped in New York is a 1914 American silent drama short film starring Barney Gilmore.
 It followed the stage version of Howard Hall's play inspired by "true events".
 The film survives and has been released on DVD.

 Synopsis

 Detective Dooley (Barney Gilmore) goes undercover in an Italian immigrant neighborhood posing as a harmless drunk in order to find a wealthy man's daughter and nurse who had been kidnapped by criminals.